-And if the employer refuses to pay, California labor laws grant you the right to be reimbursed for business expenses.
-Filing a lawsuit or a trade action against your employer under California Labor Code 2802 would allow you to recover an award for reimbursement of necessary expenses.
+And if the employer refuses to pay, California Wage and Hour Laws grant you the right to be reimbursed for business expenses.
+Suing for unpaid wages in California or a trade action against your employer under California Labor Code 2802 would allow you to recover an award for reimbursement of necessary expenses.
 The reward shall contain interest beginning on the date the employee incurred the required expenditure or cost, in addition to the expenses.

 Attorney's fees incurred in upholding the employee's labor law rights can be recoverable in addition to costs and interest.
-Some employers want to stop reimbursing workers because they feel the employee would not go to the trouble of finding a lawyer if the payout isn't significant.
+Some employers want to stop reimbursing workers because they feel the employee would not go to the trouble of finding a California Employment Attorney if the payout isn't significant.
 The right to recover legal costs ensures that the contractor is kept responsible for their conduct.

 In addition, if an employer fails to comply with the state's reimbursement obligations, the Labor Commissioner can issue a citation.
-This monetary penalty could be used to punish the employer for breaking the law or attempting to exploit the employee.
+These California unpaid wages penalties could be used to punish the employer for breaking the law or attempting to exploit the employee.
 The amount of money awarded to the employer if the court or commissioner issues a citation depends on a variety of factors, including:

 Sum of compensation